 Before you can even start designing your first advertisement, you need to consider the campaign structure.
 The campaign structure will be the backbone of how your ads will be implemented.

-The structure is broken up into three levels which are the campaign, ad set, and the ad level.
+The structure is broken up into three levels which are the campaign, the ad set, and the ad level.

 In a marketing campaign, there could be multiple ad sets, and in each ad set, there could be multiple ads.
 Depending on the way you set up the structure, it determines how successful the company’s ads are.

-At the campaign level, you choose the campaign objective, what you want to achieve through your ads.
+At the campaign level, you choose the campaign objective, and what you want to achieve through your ads.